Avaya 9600-series IP deskphones: Functionality

 The Avaya 9600 phone series supports DHCP functionality.
 This means that you can plug the phone into a standard Ethernet port and it will obtain an IP address for connectivity on a data network.
 Using this data connectivity the phone series is able to transmit Voice over Internet protocol or VoIP.
 The voice traffic is compressed to provide efficiency of transmission using one of the standard CODECs such as G711 or G729.
 In this way a data network connection can Multiplex both voice and data transmissions over a single physical link.

 Avaya 9600 phone models support a built in switch functionality.
 This allows a computer to be plugged into the back of the phone.
 The phone implements network bridge functionality so that a single data switch port from a data switch in the closet can support both voice and data services which is a significant savings over separate hard wired TDM connections for voice and data.

-Virtual Private Networking capabilities built into Avaya 9600-series phones means that companies with teleworkers may easily ship one of these phones to a remote location that has a cable modem or DSL Internet connection and with no manual configuration on the part of the remote worker the phone will securely connect back to the corporate network Call Router and Signaling Server and seamlessly make calling to the voice extension possible no matter where the phone is located.
+Virtual Private Networking capabilities built into Avaya 9600-series phones means that companies with teleworkers may ship one of these phones to a remote location that has a cable modem or DSL Internet connection and with no manual configuration on the part of the remote worker the phone will connect back to the corporate network Call Router and Signaling Server and make calling to the voice extension possible no matter where the phone is located.

 Caller ID, or Caller Identification is a phone feature that is able to display the phone number of the subscriber originating the voice call from the PSTN to the digital phone network such that the recipient is able to determine who is originating the call.